How To Combat Scottish Rain

 Listen To The Ghillie's Fishing Instructions

 I don't know of any Scottish ghillies that don't want to see salmon getting caught or who would intentionally give out inaccurate fishing information so fully tune in when you're briefed on where or how to fish a specific salmon pool.
-Even if you're a better caster or the ghillie is half your age listen closely as all ghillies have the advantage of watching their salmon pools on a daily basis which tells them exactly where salmon are holding and what fishing approaches are working best.
+Even if you're a better caster or the ghillie is half your age listen closely as all ghillies have the advantage of watching their salmon pools on a daily basis which tells them exactly where salmon are holding and which fishing approaches are working best.
 This type of quality intel is crucially important for maximising the fishing opportunity but is often ignored!

 Respect Other Salmon Fishers Too